 According to Jordanian Ambassador to the United Nations Prince Zeid Ra’ad Al Hussein, Jordan needs foreign aid to cover the government’s costs of providing education ($800 million) and healthcare ($300 million) to Syrian refugees.
 The Ambassador has urged the international community to demonstrate a significant commitment to resettling many of the Syrian refugees in Jordan.
 However, at this point, the international community has offered to resettle only a few thousand of the more than 550,000 refugees currently living in Jordan.

-With funding from the Jewish Coalition for Syrian Refugees in Jordan, HIAS' expert on immigration and refugee law and policy Elissa Mittman traveled to Jordan this October to begin to identify vulnerable Syrian refugees who are in urgent need of resettlement.
-Her report reveals a very difficult road ahead for refugees staying in the country for the indefinite future, as well as for those needing to find refuge in a third country like the United States.
+With funding from the Jewish Coalition for Syrian Refugees in Jordan, HIAS' expert on immigration and refugee law and policy, Elissa Mittman, traveled to Jordan this October to begin to identify vulnerable Syrian refugees who are in urgent need of resettlement.
+Her report reveals a very difficult road ahead for refugees staying in the country for the indefinite future, as well as for those who need to find refuge in a third country like the United States.

 Q: What were your first impressions of the Syrian refugee crisis when you arrived in Jordan?